kivy-garden/animationbuilder/README.md

 # AnimationBuilder: Easy way of writing Kivy Animations

-Using `kivy.animation.Animation` directly is kinda pain. `AnimationBuilder` lets you write animations in YAML format.
+Using `kivy.animation.Animation` directly is kinda pain. `AnimationBuilder` allows you to write animations in YAML format.

 ![screenshot](screenshot.png)